An Analytical Exploration of Love and Narcissism

 Susan E. Schwartz, Ph.D.

-Susan E. Schwartz, Ph.D. is a Jungian analyst educated in Zurich, Switzerland and is a licensed clinical psychologist.
-For many years Susan has been giving workshops and presentations at numerous local, national, community and professional organizations, and lectures worldwide on various aspects of Jungian analytical psychology.
+Susan E. Schwartz, Ph.D. is a Jungian analyst educated in Zurich, Switzerland.
+For many years Susan has been giving workshops and presentations at numerous local, national, community and professional organizations, and lectures worldwide on various aspects of Jungian analysis.
 She has written several journal articles and book chapters on daughters and fathers, Puella, Sylvia Plath and has co-authored a couple of books.

 Quotes